programmerjake/SDL/docs/README-macosx.md

 ===========

 1. Either download [Molten](https://moltengl.com/free-trial/) and unzip it or download the Vulkan headers from Khronos's [Vulkan-Docs](https://github.com/KhronosGroup/Vulkan-Docs/tree/1.0/src/vulkan) repo and put them in a directory hierarchy `include/vulkan`.
-2. If you are going to use the command line set and export a `VULKAN_SDK` environment variable to the value described below.
+2. Set a `VULKAN_SDK` variable in one of the ways described below.
+Its value should be either the `MoltenVK` directory within the unzipped Molten package or the parent of the `include/vulkan` hierarchy.
-3. If you are going to use CMake either set and export a `VULKAN_SDK` environment variable before running `cmake` or set the `VULKAN_SDK` variable in `cmake-gui` and press *Configure*.
+	- If you are going to use the command line, set and export a `VULKAN_SDK` environment variable in your shell's start-up file, e.g. `.bash_profile`.
-4. If you are going to use the provided Xcode projects, set a `VULKAN_SDK` custom path in Xcode's preferences.
-Select *Custom Paths* on the *Locations* tab.
+	- If you are going to use CMake, either set and export a `VULKAN_SDK` environment variable before running `cmake` or set the `VULKAN_SDK` variable in `cmake-gui` and press *Configure*.

-The value of `VULKAN_SDK` should be either the `MoltenVK` directory within the unzipped Molten package or the parent of the `include/vulkan` hierarchy.
+	- If you are going to use the provided Xcode projects, set a `VULKAN_SDK` custom path in Xcode's preferences.
+Select *Custom Paths* on the *Locations* tab of preferences.

 Command Line Build
 ==================